FAIRFIELD COUNTY SPORTS COMMISSION

-The Sports Commission, which is an all-volunteer organization except for the executive director position, is the one-stop resource for the sports communities in the county.
-The focus of the Sports Commission is creating and supporting programs for fitness awareness education, primarily geared toward combating childhood obesity that threatens the 110,000 school age youngsters in the 15 communities the Sports Commission serves.
-Giving time, effort and money back to the county residents is the main role of the Sports Commission.
+The Commission, which is an all-volunteer organization except for the executive director position, is the one-stop resource for the sports communities in the county.
+The focus of the Commission is creating and supporting programs for fitness awareness education, primarily geared toward combating childhood obesity that threatens the 110,000 school age youngsters in the 16 communities the Commission serves.
+Giving time, effort and money back to the county residents is the main role of the Commission.

-In the past five years, the Sports Commission has donated over $55,000 to youth organizations throughout the county.
-The current primary beneficiaries of financial support as well as other Sports Commission resources are the Cardinal Shehan Center in Bridgeport, Carver Center in Norwalk and the Stamford Youth Foundation.
+With a boost from two major corporate donations in 2016, the Commission surpassed the $100,000 mark in donations to youth organizations throughout the county.
+The current primary beneficiaries of financial support as well as other Commission resources are the Cardinal Shehan Center in Bridgeport, Carver Center in Norwalk and the Stamford Youth Foundation.

-The Sports Commission’s major initiative is its Chelsea Cohen Fitness Academy (www.chelseacohenfa.com).
-The Academy acts as an umbrella organization to supplement and complement existing fitness programs, as well as provide area youth year-round access to the best available trainers, coaches, dietitians and health and wellness experts.
-The Academy, which is housed at the Carver Center, is designed to be the rallying point to engage all important community stakeholders in children’s health, nutrition and in the fight to combat childhood obesity.
+The Sports Commission’s major initiative is its Chelsea Cohen Fitness Academy, which acts as an umbrella organization to supplement and complement existing fitness programs, as well as provide area youth year-round access to the best available trainers, coaches, dieticians and health and wellness experts.
+The academy, which is housed at the Carver Center, is designed to be the rallying point to engage all important community stakeholders in children’s health, nutrition and in the fight to combat childhood obesity.
 Also to take that information and extend its reach throughout the entire area via the Sports Commission’s website (www.fairfieldcountysports.com).

-With approximately 100 people actively involved in the organization, including local representatives in the 15 communities it directly oversees, the Sports Commission board is comprised of a wide range of people from throughout the county.
-Executives from the sports industry, universities, media and business community serve key roles for the Sports Commission.
-Prominent athletes and sports personalities make up the Sports Commission’s advisory board.
+With local representatives in the 16 communities it oversees, they provide the Commission with a direct connection to each town.
+Its board is comprised of a wide range of people from throughout the county.
+Experts from the sports industry, universities, media, health and business community serve key roles, while prominent athletes and sports personalities comprise the advisory board.